Football Official

 A blocker is not allowed to put his hands on the opponents face mask, so why can a running use a stiff arm into the face Masks?
 This seems inconsistent.

-Asked by Ace57 almost 9 years ago
+Asked by Ace57 about 9 years ago

 The runner can't grab and twist.
 He can push off the facemask.
 Hands to the facemask usually involves pushing up under the mask, putting pressure on the opponent's neck and head.
 It's a judgment call.

-Asked by Henry about 9 years ago
+Asked by Rpwashington over 9 years ago

 Tackling a player by his long hair is a personal foul and thereby precludes the ability of the tackler from grabbing the jersey from behind.
 Why does the NFL not mandate a hair within the helmet rule and level the field.
 This is not fair.

-Asked by tommdawg about 10 years ago
+Asked by tommdawg over 10 years ago

 I didn't see the game or play and I'm not sure of the NFL rule.
 That isn't the rule in HS or college.
 The hair is just a part of the body.
 Based on hw you describe it, I agree with you.